Rainelz/shutter/README.md

 ## Generator

-The basic component generator to play with in shutter.
-Defines its size (eventually a position relative to a parent) and a list of sub-components.
-Must instatiate a `Component` object (which is an augmented Pillow image) and return it.
+The basic component to play with in shutter.
+Each other component will inherit Generator fields.

+Defines its size (possibly a position relative to a parent) and a list of sub-components `elements`.

 ### Basic parameters